DataCueCo/slate/source/index.html.md

 }
 ```

-## Batch Delete Banners/ Orders / Products / Users
+## Batch Delete Banners/ Products / Users or Cancel Orders

+URL: `DELETE` `/v1/batch`

-Send a batch delete to delete multiple items within one request.
-Delete requests only require an id field as follows:
+Delete/cancel multiple items within one request.
+Products, banners and users will be deleted.
+Orders are an exception, 'DELETING' an order marks it as cancelled.
+Batch DELETE requests only require an id field as follows:

 **Type**|**ID Field(s)**
 :-----:|:-----: